 Is there financial aid?

 Yes, tuition assistance & grants are available.
-For school year 2016-2017, over $30,000 in tuition assistance has been awarded.
-This helped many families remain in our school (about 75% of those who officially applied).
+Last year, over $30,000 in tuition assistance was been awarded.
 Most aid ranges between $500-$1000 per family.

 Is there a kindergarten entry age requirement?

 To be considered for acceptance into kindergarten, a child must turn 5 by September 1st of that school year.
 Special consideration is given to those turning 5 after September 1st but before January 1st, if the child has successfully completed a preschool program and has the recommendation of their preschool teacher.
 Please consult the office for further details.

 Under the guidance of the Milford Police & Fire Departments, and monitored by our safety committee, our school works vigorously to maintain a safe learning environment.
 New door locks, closed circuit television, two way radios, practice drills, and ongoing training are just some of the steps being taken.
 All school entrances are locked until 5:30pm with a call box and video surveillance, and all staff must wear identification badges and use pass keys, and visitors must sign in and wear badges.

 Is there a requirement for entry into grades 1 - 8?

 A student must have successfully completed the previous level at a recognized educational institution and be judged to be academically, socially and behaviorally prepared to enter the school of the particular grade level.